Accessing the immigration system: Who can apply for a visa and who can’t

 Getting a visa and being allowed to be in New Zealand involves more than meeting the requirements for the particular visa – such as the particular health, character or sponsorship requirements.
 To get the visa you usually also need to be allowed to apply for it in the first place.

 Not everyone has the right to apply and have their application considered: some people are barred from applying or getting a visa.
 You might be barred from applying because of your current situation – for example, because your current visa has expired and you’re now in New Zealand illegally, or because you’ve already claimed refugee status.
-Or you may belong to one of the categories of people who can’t be granted any visa because at some time in the past they’ve broken the criminal law or immigration law, either in New Zealand or overseas – for example, if several years ago you were deported from New Zealand for committing a crime.
+Or you may belong to one of the categories of people who can’t be granted any visa because at some time in the past you’ve broken the criminal law or immigration law, either in New Zealand or overseas – for example, if several years ago you were deported from New Zealand for committing a crime.

 If you’re not allowed to access New Zealand’s immigration system, it makes no difference that you otherwise qualify for the particular type of visa by meeting all the specific requirements for the visa under the government’s immigration policies.
 In the examples above, the problem is that you’ll be unable to access the immigration system in the first place and have Immigration New Zealand consider your case.